-The only type of information comes from most stars and brown dwarfs in the form of an electromagnetic spectrum.
+The information comes from very low mass stars, brown dwarfs and extrasolar giant planets in the form of an electromagnetic spectrum.
 The modeling of their atmosphere remains therefore the preferred tool for understanding these objects among the most numerous of our Galaxy.
 This modeling is based upon physical principles and well as upon thermochemical and spectroscopic databases which must be as complete as possible.
 An organigram illustrates well the method by which we model atmospheres and obtain informations about these objects.

-For this we use the model atmosphere code Phoenix, a static and radial (1D) code which is however general, modeling as well novae and supernovea envelopes in relativistic expansion phases and extrasolar planets irradiated by a star within the hydrostatic equilibrium and spherical symmetry approximations.
+We use the model atmosphere code PHOENIX version 15.5, a static and radial (1D) code which is general; modeling as well novae and supernovea envelope in relativistic expansion as extrasolar planets irradiated by a star within the hydrostatic equilibrium and spherical symmetry approximations.

 Some publications to download